sanaa-khan/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic Tac Toe
-Using the minimax algorithm to play games :)
+The classic game in python, with the AI powered by the minimax algorithm.

+(yes it has won against me :) )